Art & Leadership

 The Art & Leadership program runs from June–July, Monday through Friday, from 9:00 am–5:00 pm.
 There is also an end-of-summer art show hosted every year in the first week of August.

-This year, the Georgia O’Keeffe Museum is opening applications to any and all middle school students who are interested in attending the program.
+You can fill out the online application form on this webpage!
+If your child is in 5th grade and entering 6th grade in the fall, they are eligible to apply to the program.
+Due to capacity, we are currently not accepting new participants in 7th and 8th grade.
 Pre-adolescent youth who are interested in art and reside in Santa Fe and the surrounding rural communities are given priority for attendance.
-Applications for the summer of 2023 open on February 1 and close in early Spring.
 If your child is accepted into the program, you will be contacted with the information needed to register for summer sessions.

 There is absolutely no fee for participation.
 Every student receives a full scholarship for every year they attend.
 This scholarship covers fees for any and all art supplies, food (breakfast, lunch, and snacks), and field trips.